Best laid plans

 ‘No, she would have had a hold -’

-‘She’d never use that on you herself as she had a cushier number in your employ.
-You feared they’d find their way to sis or else she’d mention them and then someone you don’t wish to have a hold would now have one.’
+‘She’d never use that on you herself as she had a cushy job in your employ.
+You feared they’d find their way to Sarah or else Jenny would mention them to Sarah and then someone you don’t wish to have a hold over you would now have one.’

 ‘You like doing that, don’t you?
 Flying kites.
 You were right about me leaving – I’m going back to the boat.’